 This is an interesting destination, with dedicated parking – and handy to The Outlet retail park.

-Opened in September 2008, the Gallery and Studio is dedicated to the memory of Banbridge born sculptor Frederick Edward McWilliam, one of Britain and Ireland’s most influential and successful artists.
+Open since September 2008, the Gallery and Studio is dedicated to the memory of Banbridge born sculptor Frederick Edward McWilliam, one of Britain and Ireland’s most influential and successful artists.
 This impressive gallery houses a collection of the contents of the sculptor’s studio in an exhibition facility consisting of a main gallery, sculpture garden and reconstructed studio.

 There’s also a Tourist Information Centre and a craft shop showcasing beautiful handcrafted products, as well as the café (see below).
 Banbridge District Council works in partnership with Highlanes Municipal Art Gallery and the café Quails at the Gallery is worth visiting.